 The Bananaman cartoon ran from 1983-86 on the BBC and was aired in the United States on the Nickelodeon cable network.
 All the characters were voiced by the Goodies.

-The cartoon varied slightly from the comic strip with Eric Wimp now being know as Eric Twinge and Bananaman having a love interest.
+The cartoon varied slightly from the comic strip with Eric Wimp now being known as Eric Twinge and Bananaman having a love interest.
 Some of the variations in the cartoon were adapted to the comic strip.
 Eric no longer had a skinhead and now had thick black hair with 2 banana shaped tuffs and Bananamans gloves changed from red to yellow.